boltlabs-inc/libzkchannels/tezos-sandbox/tutorial_pt2_zkchannels.md

 ### zkChannels-cli

-Open two terminals in the `zkchannels-cli` directory, one for the customer and one for the merchant.
+Open two terminals in the `libzkchannels` directory, one for the customer and one for the merchant.
+Make sure the environment has been set up by running `. ./env`.
 In both terminals we'll begin by setting the minimum balance for each party:

 ```
 $ zkchannels-cli setfees --bal-min-cust 0 --bal-min-merch 0